Katherine Legge: Cup Series

+During the 2026 season, Legge drove the Live Fast Motorsports No. 78 car at the 2026 Coca-Cola 600 after the Indy 500.
+This made her the first woman to attempt "The Double"; and at age 45, the oldest driver to do so as well.
+Legge finished the race after she lost a tire during the race causing her to be penalized, sending her many laps down to finish 31st.

 ARCA

 On 7 January 2025, it was announced that Legge would make her ARCA debut in the 2025 season-opener at Daytona in the No. 23 car for Sigma Performance Services.
 She finished 39th after being involved in an early wreck.

 Pikes Peak International Hill Climb

 Legge took part in the 2024 Pikes Peak International Hill Climb, driving an Acura Integra Type S DE5 in the Time Attack 1 category.
 She placed 27th overall, and fifth of eleven in her division.

 Personal life

 Legge is a member of the Women in Motorsport Commission of the FIA (Federation Internationale de l'Automobile).

-She was briefly engaged to German racing driver Peter Terting.
+Legge was briefly engaged to German racing driver Peter Terting.

 On 18 April 2024, Legge was inducted into the Long Beach Motorsports Walk of Fame, the first woman to earn the honor.